FinnsterB/opencv-shape-recog/README.md

 Interactive mode takes no argument, but expects you to input the specs into the command line followed by \[ENTER\].
 The program will start looking for all given specifications.
 The program will quit when you input "exit".

+### Color calibration
+If you press "C" while having an openCV window in focus, the color calibration sliders will appear.
+Ideally this is not used, as it is very clumsy and I made a nice cardboard box with lights and the camera in it that should give the same lighting everytime.
+(Fingers Crossed ;)